In the Graph and Chart tool, Global Mapper can produce various types of

 Show labels on graph data elements - Check the box to enable the data labels to be displayed.
 This item will be disabled until the user has selected the graph type and data layer.
 The preview will be updated when this option is clicked.

 Label Contents - Choose an option that determines what data will be included in the label.
-Choices are:
+This text box is attached to distinct data elements inside of the graph.
+Choices are: Attribute and Value, Value and Attribute, Attribute, Value.

 Number of Bins - Type in the number of bins to be used in a Histogram.
 If the graph type is anything other than Histogram, this field will be disabled.
 The preview will be updated when a value has been entered and the user releases focus from this field by tabbing to or clicking on another field.